W.A. Franke Honors College Honors Early Assurance Program (HEAP)

 HEAP is open to all undergraduate Juniors from any major.
 Once accepted to the program, students will matriculate into the University of Arizona College of Medicine-Tucson, provided students adhere to all program requirements prior to entry.
 This includes satisfying all Franke Honors College and bachelor’s degree requirements.

-Applications will be considered through a holistic review process and will assess applicants who:
+Applications will be considered through a holistic review process.

 - Are a UArizona W.A.
 Franke Honors College Student with a minimum 3.6 cumulative GPA.